-The grounds pleaded for annulment of the contested decision
+The claim for annulment of the contested decision

-34 In support of its action, the applicant puts forward two pleas in law as grounds for annulment.
+In support of its action, the applicant puts forward three pleas in law as grounds for annulment.
 The first alleges infringement of essential procedural requirements, in that the rights of the defence were not respected.
-The second alleges infringement of Article 85(1) of the Treaty, in that the Commission wrongly concluded that the 1982 agreement was in breach of that provision.
+It is in two parts, respectively alleging refusal of access to the Commission's file and the absence of translation into German of the whole of the minutes of the hearing.
+The second plea alleges infringement of Article 85(1) of the Treaty, in that the Commission wrongly concluded that the 1982 agreement was in breach of that provision.
+The third plea alleges misuse of powers, in that the Commission exercised its discretion erroneously in determining the amount of the fine.